15. - 26. Juni 2018

 This mini-symposium will include short presentations of Arctic and Antarctic researchers and policy-makers, followed by a panel discussion.
 The focus will not be on communicating scientific findings but rather on analyzing some success stories from the Polar Regions, such as the Protocol on Environmental Protection to the Antarctic Treaty (also known as the Madrid Protocol) and the Arctic Council Agreement on Enhancing Scientific Cooperation in the Arctic, among others.
 High-level policy-makers from both the Arctic and Antarctic will present their views on how science should be used for evidence-based decision-making and provide guidance to Polar scientists on research topics that require their input.

-3. Ewan McIvor (Australian Antarctic Division) - Chair of the Committee on Environmental Protection of the Antarctic Treaty
+4. Birgit Njåstad (Norwegian Polar Institute) and Ewan McIvor (Australian Antarctic Division) - Chair and Ex-Chair, respectively, of the Committee on Environmental Protection of the Antarctic Treaty

 Panel Discussion moderated by Volker Rachold and José Xavier